 Online tutors can use phone, online platforms, or videoconferencing to assist students remotely.
 If you work on your own as an independent contractor, you can determine your own method for online tutoring.
 If hired through a company, its likely they will have their own preferred method and software.
-VIPKID, Connections Education, and Tutor.com are a few companies hiring for online tutoring jobs.
+VIPKID, Pearson Online & Blended Learning K-12, and Tutor.com are a few companies hiring for online tutoring jobs.

 With little-to-no experience, it is possible to find an online writing job.
 While having a portfolio of writing samples will always help, there are many companies willing to hire writers without experience.
 Websites, newspapers, blogs, and more need writers to create content on a variety of subjects.
 You can find online writing jobs in nearly any industry imaginable, such as technology, finance, education, food, legal, fashion, animals, and sports, to name a few.

 Online writing jobs typically look for candidates who have a natural writing ability, excellent grammar, research skills, and the ability to meet deadlines.
 Bustle, POPSUGAR, and Diply hire for online writing jobs.
 These types of positions are great for anyone looking for part-time, freelance, flexible schedule, or remote work.